Teachers ‘struggling for food’ as cost of living crisis sparks fears for education

 Exclusive: Nearly a third of primary teachers ‘struggling to do job’ as a result of cost of living crisis, poll finds

-A third of primary school teachers are struggling to afford food in the cost of living crisis, sparking concerns for children’s education.
+A third of primary school teachers are struggling to afford food as a result of the cost of living crisis, sparking concerns for children’s education.

-Nearly 30 per cent said financial pressures were also impacting their ability to do their job well in a poll shared exclusively with The Independent.
+In a poll shared exclusively with The Independent, nearly 30 per cent said financial pressures were also impacting their ability to do their job well.

 Education leaders warned teachers’ struggles in the cost of living crisis could have a knock-on effect on students – both their attainment and wellbeing – and further dwindle a profession already struggling to keep numbers up.